Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
 This script creates a text file with data and timestamp.
-It served to document mercury arc lamp usage in a laboratory on a Raspberry Pi for two years autonomously.
+It ran on a  Raspberry Pi and documented mercury arc lamp usage in a laboratory for two years autonomously.
 The Linux system ensured continuous network access to the data.

 Features